-11.3.1 Root Wads
+10.3.1 Root Wads

 Root wads are in-stream structures that provide increased lateral stability by armoring the stream banks, and work particularly well in small streams.
 Root wads are the root masses or root balls of live trees dug out of the ground with the trunk of the tree still intact.
-Root wads function by deflecting energy away from the stream banks, thus preventing erosive forces from acting on the stream banks themselves.
-Root wads can also provide improved in-stream habitat by promoting scour near the outside of a meander bend, in close proximity to the cover and structure supplied by the root wads.
+Root wads function by deflecting energy

-Figure 36: Example of Root Wads
+Figure 41: Example of Root Wads